bar181/openai-agents/modules/module3-basic-agents/docs/implementation_process.md

 ## Summary

 All planned tasks for Module 3 have been successfully completed and verified:
-- Established a structured agents directory for basic functionalities.
+- Established structured agents directories for both basic and advanced functionalities.
 - Implemented robust lifecycle management and dynamic prompt features.
+- Created a sophisticated generic lifecycle agent with extensive tool integration.
+- Organized agents logically between basic and advanced capabilities.
 - Integrated clear and logical FastAPI endpoints.
-- Developed comprehensive tests confirming endpoint functionality.
+- Developed comprehensive tests confirming all endpoint functionality.

 *End of Module 3 Implementation Process Document.*